jonfazzaro/conferences/docs/notes/avs/index.md

 Organize your options (your backlog) using the Cynefin framework (obvious, complex, complicated, or chaotic).

-Chaotic: FIRE!
+**Chaotic**: FIRE!
 Put it out, then analyze immediately
-Obvious: delegate or automate as much as possible Complex/Complicated: spend your attention here.
+**Obvious**: delegate or automate as much as possible
+**Complex/Complicated**: spend your attention here.
 Pair, mob, teach, and learn through the work

 ### Improvement